adammazouz/Pure-CBS-Terraform-Modules/README.md

 # Pure-CBS-Terraform-Modules

-Terraform examples for deploying Pure Cloud Block Store and Fusion with all the associated pre-requisites
+Terraform examples for deploying Pure Cloud Block Store and Fusion SEC with all the associated pre-requisites.

 _Note: This repo only supports deploying Cloud Block Store in Azure_